BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 - _amplicons-bed_, the amplicons `bed` file for coronavirus (must be prepared by the user)
 - _kraken-db-dir_, the location of the kraken database (must be prepared by the user)
 - _krona-db-dir_, the location of the krona database (must be prepared by the user)
-- _sigmut-db-dir_, the location of the signature mutations database (must be prepared by the user)
+- _sigmut-db-dir_, the location of the signature mutations database (provided at databases/sigmut_db/)
 - _vep-db-dir_, the location of `sars_cov_2` database for VEP (must be prepared by the user)

 ## Prepare databases